 Schedule B to the Regulations for the Degree of Bachelor of Sport Coaching

-The following course information is for students starting their degree in 2015.
-Students who started their degree prior to 2015 should refer to the enrolment advice available at www.education.canterbury.ac.nz/ coursegroups.
-Note: The following information outlines the requirements for the individual endorsements.
-These requirements are in addition to Schedule A and prescribe all the required courses for each endorsement.
+The following information outlines the requirements for the individual endorsements.
+These requirements are in addition to Schedule A and prescribe all the required courses for each Endorsement.